Step and Kick-Out Flashing at Roof-Wall Intersections

 Before starting any retrofit project, consult the pre-retrofit assessment guides in the existing homes tool.

-Install step and kick-out flashing at roof-wall intersections
+Install step and kick-out flashing at roof-wall intersections.

 • Remove and repair any damaged siding and sheathing next to or beneath the roof-wall intersection.

-• Install liquid water proofing or peel and stick membrane on walls next to and beneath the end of the roof-wall intersection.
+• Install liquid waterproofing or peel and stick membrane on walls next to and beneath the end of the roof-wall intersection.

-• Replace siding over step flashing.
+• Replace the siding over the step flashing.

 DESCRIPTION

 Missing kick-out and step flashing has been responsible for thousands of dollars worth of damage for homeowners.
-Signs of potential trouble include streaks of discoloration, mold or algae along walls below wall-roof intersections, rotting wood, or peeling paint.
-However with newer siding surfaces such as fiber cement and vinyl siding, there may be no visible exterior signs of damage even when water is pouring into the wall during every storm event and causing interior rot and mold inside the wall cavity.
+Signs of potential trouble include streaks of discoloration, mold, or algae along walls below wall-roof intersections, rotting wood, or peeling paint.
+However, with newer siding surfaces such as fiber cement and vinyl siding, there may be no visible exterior signs of damage even when water is pouring into the wall during every storm event and causing interior rot and mold inside the wall cavity.

 The first step is to inspect the outside of the home and note all roof-wall intersections.
 Look for step flashing and kick-out flashing at those roof-wall intersections.

 The step flashing should extend along the whole length of the roof-wall juncture.
-The individual pieces of metal flashing should be set so that each piece overlaps the piece beneath it; underlapped pieces can inject water into the wall rather than deflecting water from the wall.
+The individual pieces of metal flashing should be set so that each piece overlaps the piece beneath it; underlapped pieces can inject water into the wall rather than deflect water from the wall.
 The step flashing should be visible below the siding because siding installers should leave a .75- to 1.5-inch gap between the siding and the roof below.
 This gap can get covered over if the home has been roofed over since the siding was installed, thus building up the roof height.
-When reroofing, it is best to remove and replace the step flashing to ensure it lays flat and is correctly aligned.
+When re-roofing, it is best to remove and replace the step flashing to ensure it lays flat and is correctly aligned.
 If you are not reroofing, alternate the flashing with the existing shingles.
 Start from the bottom with kick-out flashing, as described in the Description tab.
-Along the wall, remove or cut away siding a few inches up the wall.
-Fold back any intact existing house wrap and install peel and stick membrane on the wall and roof surface.
-Install metal flashing that has been bent to a right angle with 5 or more inches extending up the wall and 5 inches extending out along the roof.
+Along the wall, remove or cut away the siding a few inches up the wall.
+Fold back any intact existing house wrap and install peel-and-stick membrane on the wall and roof surface.
+Install metal flashing that has been bent to a right angle with five or more inches extending up the wall and 5 inches extending out along the roof.
 Install with one nail placed at the top corner of the flashing on the roof or the house wall, but not both, to allow for movement.
 Install a strip of house wrap along the step flashing that extends up under the house wrap above and down to an inch above the roof, as shown in the Description tab.

-On older homes, if kick-out flashing exists at all, it is often fabricated on site from pieces of flat metal flashing.
-Inspect existing kick-out flashing to determine if the size and angle are adequate for directing water into the gutter and to see if there are any holes, even pinholes, in the kick-out flashing.
+On older homes, if kick-out flashing exists at all, it is often fabricated on-site from pieces of flat metal flashing.
+Inspect existing kick-out flashing to determine if the size and angle are adequate for directing the water into the gutter and to see if there are any holes, even pinholes, in the kick-out flashing.
 Inspect the walls around the kick-out flashing for holes and for rot.
 If the kick-out flashing is missing or inadequate, remove and replace it.
 Prefabricated plastic and metal kick-out diverters are commercially available.
 Install as described in the Description tab.
 Some installers will recommend just cutting a vertical slit into the wall above the end of the gutter and lifting the bottom course of shingles, then sliding the kick-out flashing into that slot and under the shingle.
-This is a less-than-adequate fix as the flashing will not be properly integrated with the side flashing or house wrap so the potential for future failure is higher and the ability to see and repair current damage is limited.
+This is a less-than-adequate fix as the flashing will not be properly integrated with the side flashing or house wrap, so the potential for future failure is higher, and the ability to see and repair current damage is limited.

 The end of the gutter should not touch the intersecting wall; there should be a small gap to allow free drainage down the wall.